 - You fold it to insert

-- It collects your blood instead of absorbing it
+- It collects your flow instead of absorbing it

-- Ours holds 8x the blood of a regular tampon
+- Ours holds 8x the flow of a regular tampon

 - It doesn't create micro tears "down there"